 “Politicians should never be insulated from those they represent.
 Opening up the electoral battleground will be a significant step in making more votes count.
 So on May 5th ask yourselves one simple question: Are you happy with the condition of British politics?
 If the answer is no, then seize this chance for change.

 “The Alternative vote will make votes fairer for one simple reason: It will make more votes count.
 And when more votes count, politicians have to count on more voters.
 And at the same time alternative vote keeps the constituency link people really value – the ability to contact, even to berate, their local MP.

 “So the reform case for AV is simple.
 If you want more voices to be heard – and if you want more votes to count – then you should vote yes on May 5th.”

 “Our long journey to a better politics didn’t stop with secret ballots.
 It didn’t stop with universal suffrage.
 It didn’t stop with devolution.
 On May Fifth, we can take another step on this journey to a fairer politics.

 “So I urge people to say: Yes to change.
 Yes to a challenge to the status quo.
 Yes to a system where more voices are heard and more votes are counted.
 Yes to AV.”

 • Tomorrow, Left Foot Forward will have more from the launch of Labour Yes, including interviews and reaction.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.